-In order to engage every Catholic in the diocese to reach out to bring the Good News and the love of Jesus to ALL, the Catholic diocese of Auckland urges all diocesan agencies, parishes, schools and individuals to become missionary disciples.
+In order to engage every Catholic in the diocese to reach out to bring the Good News and the love of Jesus to ALL, the Catholic diocese of Auckland urges all diocesan apostolates, parishes, schools and individuals to become missionary disciples.

 Why do we need to look at new ways of Mission?

 We as the baptised Catholics need to strengthen our Faith in order to know Jesus better and to Love Him.
 We need to reach out to those Catholics who have left the Church and have become the ‘Nones’.
-We need to reach out to those do not know Jesus, and to those who hunger to know Jesus.
+We need to reach out to those who do not know Jesus, and to those who hunger to know Jesus.

 The similar message was delivered by Bishop Pat at his meetings held throughout the Auckland diocese in March 2019, urging parish priests, pastoral councillors, school teachers, sacramental and pastoral workers, youth leaders and members of the Auckland catholic community to adapt from being a maintenance to a missional people of Jesus’ message of Love.
 To become missional is to be equipped and formed missionary disciples.